Define once. Run everywhere.

 | Pro | $9/mo | Everything in Free, plus unlimited projects, 30 saved versions per project, one-click Push-to-GitHub, and the option to remove Stacktora attribution |

-| Team | $49/mo | Everything in Pro, plus a shared workspace for up to 10 members, shared settings, and your org's branding on every file |
+| Team | $49/mo | Everything in Pro, plus a shared workspace for up to 10 members, shared settings, your org's branding on every file, and the Compliance dashboard — company policy authoring, drift detection across every tracked repo, and optional GitHub App integration to make a policy violation block a merge |

 | Growth | $199/mo | Everything in Team, plus up to 30 members, priority onboarding support, a dedicated account manager, and custom integrations on request |